emfcamp/badge-2024-documentation/docs/capabilities/registry/haptic-feedback.md

     - `"ramp_down_long"`
     - `"continuous"` (See below)
     - `"hum"` (See below)
-- `"duration"`: The amount of time you want the effect to last for, in milliseconds.
+- `"duration"`: The amount of time the effect should last for, in milliseconds.
 Required only for `continuous` and `hum` effects.
 Emitting one of these event types without a `duration` parameter should result in no response.
 Other effects do nothing with this parameter.
-- `"strength"`: The strength of the effect, as a float from 0.0 to 1.0.
-Consumers should default to 1.0 if no strength is passed, and can ignore this parameter if not implemented.
+- `"strength"`: The strength of the effect, as a float from `0.0` to `1.0`.
+Providers should default to `1.0` if no strength is passed, and can ignore this parameter if not implemented.

-## List of known Consumers
+## List of known Providers

-An incomplete list of hexpansions that are consumers of this capability:
+An incomplete list of hexpansions that are providers of this capability:

 - [Caffeine Jitters](https://github.com/emfcamp/hexpansion-firmwares/tree/main/0x70ad/0xcaff)